Book Clubs

 CloudLibrary

-Every title included on the 'Book Club Picks' shelf in the CloudLibrary app are available for simultaneous use - no holds or wait times.
+Every title included on the 'Book Club Picks' shelf in the CloudLibrary app is available for simultaneous use - no holds or wait times.

 Access CloudLibrary here